 We are the women in AI—the women who are at the forefront of transformation.
 We look at challenges from a different angle, drive innovation with impact, and are passionate about AI that champions diversity and fairness.
 We are the women in AI—but we represent only 26% of data and AI positions in the workforce1.
 There should be more of us.
 If you are in AI today, let us help you grow.
 If not, come and join us.

 Maca Estévez Munoz designs and adapts data models for her clients that focus on real-time data analysis.
 Utilizing the power of AI and connecting the dots in large data sets, she helps them tackle their “big problems” by making sense of large amounts of data and by improving their data-driven insights and overall decision-making.

-She emphasizes that it is no longer good enough to only have information available in real time.
+She emphasises that it is no longer good enough to only have information available in real time.
 We now need decisions and solutions in real time, too.
-This is a turning point, and it is also where AI becomes crucial.
-“I think AI brings everything in real time, and in some sense we can contribute to creating the future,” she says.
+This is a turning point and it is also where AI becomes crucial.
+“I think AI brings everything in real time and in some sense we can contribute to creating the future,” she says.
 “And this makes me feel like I’m doing something important.”

 Maca’s passion for math started early during her studies.
 She still studies it daily and has never lost her natural curiosity.
 “At the beginning of my career, I was the one doing the math.
 Today I can sit with my team, understand what they are doing and give suggestions not just from a mathematical point of view, but also considering the business of our clients.”